beta/csv/README.md

 # CSV

-A Golang package for scanning, parsing and generating CSV-like documents.
+A Golang package for reading and writing CSV-like documents.

 Working in progress.